jimhigson/oboe.js/writing/main/5_Implementation.md

 worthwhile for the greater certainty it allows over the correct functioning of the program.

-Dual-implementation of same interface for streamingHttp might be considered polymorphism, but a function not a class and both are never loaded at run time.

-Largely for the sake of testing Oboe has also embraced dependency injection.
+To enhance testability Oboe has also embraced dependency injection.
 This means that components do not create the further components that they require but rather rely on them being provided by an external wiring.
 The file `wire.js` performs the actual injection.